A Little Death

 A Little Death is a 16mm short film that was created by Simon Perkins and Paul Swadel in 1995.
 The film was nominated for Best Short Film in the New Zealand Film and TV Awards in 1995.

-Concept

-Its concept evolved from an earlier idea called 'Into The Void', which involve a male character walking in on his lover in bed with another.
-The interest of the idea centred on the ambiguity of the lover's gender, and by inference the sexual orientation of the observer.

 Plot

 A Little Death has a somewhat abstract plot - a man and a woman are having sex, at the moment of orgasm (the “little death” of the title), the man is suddenly trapped behind an image.
 At this point, the film changes from colour to black and white.
 The woman damages the images of the man, which in turn damages the trapped man.
 The woman eventually comforts the man, and he returns to his normal form.

 Production

-Paul Swadel and Simon Perkins started production of the film in the mid 1990s, while Swadel was studying for an MA in intermedia at Auckland University's Elam School of Fine of Arts.
+Simon Perkins and Paul Swadel started production of the film in the mid 1990s - with Swadel joining the project while he was studying for an MA in intermedia at Auckland University's Elam School of Fine of Arts.

 The script for this film was written as a Beatscript rather than a conventional screenplay.